jcarlosmayo/jcarlosmayo.github.io/_posts/2025-07-16-terraform-azure-container-apps-with-virtual-network.md

 `container-app-env.tf`

 Note that the parameter `infrastructure_resource_group_name` is not known in advance.
-Instead, it is defined upon creation.
-It might be inferable because it seems to follow this pattern `ME_<container-app-environment-name>_<resource-group-name>_<region>` but in practice it might require a staggered approach in which you should comment it out on the first deployment. `terraform plan` will make it visible after that, and that is when you can add it.
+It is a platform-managed resource group created to host infrastructure resources, and it will be defined during the creation of the container app environment.
+It might be inferable because it seems to follow this pattern `ME_<container-app-environment-name>_<resource-group-name>_<region>`.
+But in practice I have followed a staggered deployment approach in which it is commented out on the first deployment.
+Once the container app environment is created successfully, you can inspect the Container App Enviornment JSON definition - where it is defined as `infrastructureResourceGroup` - or run `terraform plan` to see it, and add it to your configuration.

 ```terraform
 # container-app-env.tf